Minakami Onsen 水上温泉

 Canyoning is a thrilling sport that has only been around in Japan for around 20 years.
 It's whitewater rafting without the raft.
 Sliding through a rocky canyon in a wetsuit, the experience is unmatched in speed, power and thrill.

 Rafting and kayaking are similar, but with very different boats.
 Rafting is usually in larger boats, with six or more rafters squeezed in.
 Packrafting uses smaller inflatable rafts, for a single rafter.
 Kayaks are outfitted for one or two paddlers.
 There are many different kinds, but they are low to the water and you will get wet.

 Bungee jumping in Minakami is not really a water sport, but you do jump from a bridge over the Tono River.
 You jump from a height of 42 meters, so it isn't for the faint of heart.

 Activities and adventure in Minakami Onsen don't end in the fall, as the winter snow opens up other opportunities for sporting adventures.
-There are nine ski and snowboarding resorts in the Minakami area, and nearly half of all that are in Gunma Prefecture.
+There are nine ski and snowboarding resorts in the Minakami area.
+Nearly half of those are in Gunma Prefecture .

 On the other hand, if you prefer a secluded, rustic inn experience, Takaragawa Onsen or Hoshi Onsen are good choices.
 In these locations, time passes slowly as you take in the beauty of the surrounding nature.